Publications of Thomas Colcombet

 2015

-data monoids.
-Finally, we consider another variant of the logic that can be
+orbit finite data monoids.
+Finally, we consider another variant of the logic that can

 this variant are also recognized by unambiguous finite memory automata.